 Which is better?

-The eSIM and SIM card, on the other hand, are options that are straightforward to acquire, with which you can also share data for other devices, and best of all, at much more affordable prices.
-This could potentially be your best option, so don’t hesitate to get your eSIM or SIM card with Holafly today!
+The eSIM card, on the other hand, is straightforward option to acquire, with which you can also share data for other devices, and best of all, at much more affordable prices.
+This could potentially be your best option, so don’t hesitate to get your eSIM with Holafly today!